 Moses met with God face to face, and seemingly more than once a year, quite likely on a daily basis though we will never know how often God and Moses met and talked.
 Moses, however, was an exceptional man.
 After the time of Moses, the High Priest was only allowed to enter the Holy of Holies once a year.
 Once a year the High Priest would stand before the Ark of the Covenant and sprinkle blood on the Mercy Seat as a confession of the sins of the people and to atone for Israel's sins.
 The relationship between God and His people would be restored, and the High Priest would either emerge as a sign of forgiveness, or die inside as a sign of God's anger.

 The Ark of the Covenant was a special and mysterious object within the tabernacle of Moses.
+It has captured the imagination of people since antiquity, even into the modern era.
 Its powers are evident throughout Scripture, as the Israelites would often carry it into battle.
 The Ark was basically composed of two parts; the actual wooden chest overlaid with gold and containing the tablets, and the mercy seat which served as the Ark's covering and lid.
 The mercy seat was God's Throne among His people.
 It was where the presence of God dwelt.
 It was to be made of one solid piece of gold and hammered into shape.
 God lays forth precise instructions to Moses concerning the mercy seat in Exodus 25:17-22.

 Verse seventeen introduces the mercy seat.